The course will only run if enough students enrol (at least 5 students).

 The grading scale used is A to F. Grade A is the highest passing grade in the grading scale, grade F is a fail.

-Type of assessment: Lab reports and written exam
+Type of assessment: Lab reports and written examination

 - Withdrawal deadline